tomthe/DCoDe-styleguide/README.md

     └── LICENSE            <- (optional) Look at https://choosealicense.com/ to find a suitable licence.

+### Data

+Save your data in a special data-directory as indicated in the above directory-structure.
+If your data are too big or too confidential, please save a text file in this place which explains where and how to find the data.

+### git & Github

+Use git to version control all the files (except data files bigger than 100 MB).
+You can use Github private repositories to share the project or the network-drives of the institute.
+Github issues are a better way to discuss issues than emails.

 ### Write good readme-files

 Your code should be usable and reproducible for other researchers.